 After 32 years of fighting for independence, the people of Senegal's Casamance region want peace.
 This project creates reconciliation among rebels and communities and helps a peace process move forward.
 In 2014-16, we worked with priestesses from 42 villages to call rebel fighters home, spiritually cleanse them, and prepare them to resume village life.
-Our next phase helps priestesses, community leaders, and conflicting rebel factions prepare for peace negotiations with the national government.

 In 1982, a movement in the Casamance region of Senegal protested for economic and cultural rights.
 As the national government cracked down on them, the situation escalated into a 32-year war for independence.
 There is now a tentative ceasefire and a national peace process is possible.
 However, rebel fighters face barriers to reintegrate with their home villages--and the government is only negotiating with one faction of rebel forces.
 Without a more inclusive process, peace is unlikely to last.